UEFI-code/WindowsDanger/README.md

 - [InterruptTester](UserMode_InterruptTester): Test our new IDT entries 78H and 79H
     - 78H : Return back normally
-    - 79H : Hack CS & SS to Ring0 and return back (Will Results in CRASH after few microseconds?)
+    - 79H : Hack current thread's CS & SS to Ring0 !!

+**Please note, before you use `int 079h`, you must Hack the GDT, Disable SMAP/SMEP, and Insert new IDT entries by (1, 4, 3).**

 ## Uninstallation